-Dr. Priyam Talreja is a clinical psychology postdoctoral fellow at Columbia Health.
+Dr. Priyam Talreja is a Clinical Psychologist at Columbia Health.
 Prior to joining Columbia, Dr. Talreja completed a pre-doctoral internship at Lenox Hill Hospital with rotations in consult liaison psychiatry, neuropsychology, child and adolescent psychology, as well as inpatient and outpatient treatment for adults.
 She has also trained at the Children’s Evaluation and Rehabilitation Center (CERC) at Montefiore Medical Center, Bellevue Hospital Center, New York University Counseling and Wellness Center, the Psychological Services Center at Long Island University, and Heights Hill Outpatient Clinic at South Beach Psychiatric Hospital.
 Additionally, Dr. Talreja has experience practicing internationally, and has worked at psychiatric clinics in India, Mozambique, Malawi and Tanzania.

 Dr. Talreja’s research interests have burgeoned from observations of, and questions surrounding clinical experiences, and an inherent curiosity about trauma and resilience literature.
 She has led several studies exploring subjective experiences of potentially traumatic life events, including physical and sexual abuse, bereavement, and displacement, and the associated protective factors.
 Dr. Talreja also teaches at the undergraduate and masters level at Long Island University, Brooklyn Campus.